plekkala/JavaBackEnd_CaseStudy/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

-* Quick summary
-Quick summary Application to run Activity Planneer.
-The resultant output will be on the console containing the schedule of activities according to the start time and amount of time for each activity
+* Quick summary:Application to run Activity Planner.
+The resultant output will be on the console containing the schedule of activities with the start time and amount of time for each activity

 ### How do I get set up? ###